 Loss of communication

-DL_FPD LINK III_LINK_REQ__3.4.3.5
+DL_FPD LINK_REQ__3.4.3.5

 During normal operation, the host microprocessor shall determine loss-of-communication by monitoring for I2C NAK response.

 If the host microprocessor detects a condition where the LVDS link is operational but the remote node detects an intermittent NAK the host microprocessor will retry I2C transmission.